-The amount of road tax (that’s Vehicle Excise Duty, or VED) you pay is determined by a range of factors that, depending on how old the car is, might include its engine size, CO2 emissions, or purchase price.
+The amount of road tax or car tax (properly known as Vehicle Excise Duty or VED) you pay is determined by a range of factors.
+Depending on how old the car is, these might include its engine size, CO2 emissions, or purchase price.
 As with insurance, you can pay 12 months up front, in which case enter the amount under Month 1, or you can pay every six months (enter the amounts in Month 1 and Month 7), or by monthly direct debit (enter the monthly amount in months 1 through 12).

 Row 5: Fuel

-Manufacturers are obliged to quote official miles per gallon (MPG) figures for their cars, but due to the nature of the laboratory tests under which these figures are obtained, they can be rather optimistic.
-Instead, research online what the ballpark ‘real world economy’ of your car might be, both by reading reviews and checking owners’ forums.
+Manufacturers are obliged to quote official miles-per-gallon (MPG) figures for their cars, but due to the nature of the laboratory tests under which these figures are obtained, they can be rather optimistic.
+Instead, research online what the ballpark ‘real world fuel economy’ of your car might be, both by reading reviews and checking owners’ forums.

 Finally, check the current cost of petrol or diesel (expressed in pence per litre) and multiply it by the number of litres used.
 This will give you a rough fuel cost to add to the spreadsheet for each month.